Ferrellgas Partners L.P. (FGP)'s Financial Results Comparing With NGL Energy Partners LP (NYSE:NGL) | New Business Observer

 Ferrellgas Partners L.P.
 (NYSE:FGP) and NGL Energy Partners LP (NYSE:NGL) compete with each other in the Oil & Gas Refining & Marketing sector.
-We will analyze and compare their institutional ownership, analyst recommendations, profitability, risk, dividends, earnings and valuation.
+We will analyze and contrast their profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation.

 |Gross Revenue